Bol2riZH/OpenClassrooms_P6/README.md

 # PIIQUANTE
 ## OpenClassrooms Project 6 - back-end (auth - crud - API)

 The other side of the web developpement.
-With this project, now I can say that I know how it works !
+Now I can say that I know how it works !

 How everything is connect and how we can give informations from one side and ask from the other one.